booi-dev/todo-redux-app/README.md

 An option to edit an existing task.
 X
 A local storage integration.
 X
 A filter to view only the completed tasks or active tasks.
-X clear storage responsiveness
+X Clear storage.
+X
+Responsiveness

 ADDITIONAL(S)
+Clear storage animation.
-a search bar,
+A search bar,
-dark mode/light mode color change
+Dark mode/light mode color change